PNNL-Comp-Mass-Spec/Mzid-To-Tsv-Converter/Readme.md

 ### Optional parameters:

 `-tsv:path`
+* Path to tsv file to be written
+  * Can be a filename, a directory path, or a file path
-* Path to the tsv file to be written.
-If not specified, will be created in the same location as the .mzid file.
+* If not specified, will be output to the same location as the mzid.
+* If mzid path is a directory, this will be treated as a directory path

 `-unroll` or `-u`
 * Signifies that results should be unrolled, giving one line per unique peptide/protein combination in each spectrum identification